elo-enterprises/k8s-tools/README.md

     run --entrypoint bash alpine -c "make ↪demo"
 ```

 Eagle-eyed readers will spot that the more verbose equivalent above is *actually already broken* because alpine won't have bash!
 Whereas our equivalent with `make` autodetects what shell to use.
-Additionally, the make pre-processor can detect other categories of errors (like a typo in the service name, or a missing script to execute on the service) at the start of a hour-long process instead of somewhere in the middle.
+Even better, the Makefile-based approach can detect and prevent whole categories of errors (like typos in the compose-file, service name, or volumes) at the start of a hour-long process instead of somewhere in the middle.

 **This simple pattern for dispatching targets into containers is the main feature of `Makefile.compose.mk` as a library, and it's surprisingly powerful.**  The next sections will cover macro arguments, and dispatch syntax/semantics in more detail.
 If you're interested in seeing a non-toy example of how you can use this, check out [the build for this FaaS-on-K3d cluster](https://github.com/elo-enterprises/k3d-faas/tree/master/Makefile).

 To make this work as expected though, we do have to add more stuff to the compose file.
 In practice the containers you use might be ready, but if they are slim, perhaps not.
-Basically, if the subtarget is going to run on the container, the container needs to at least have:  `make`, `bash`, a volume mount to read the `Makefile`.  *(For now, it also requires `python` for small things where `make` is really awkward, but there's work in progress to remove this dependency.)*
+Basically, if the subtarget is going to run on the container, the container needs to at least have:  `make`, `bash` (or whatever shell the Makefile uses), and a volume mount to read the `Makefile`.

 Here's a minimal compose file that works with target dispatch: